maddie35/TakeHome/Phase1Audit.md

 ## P0 — Costs user time

-### Navigation is organized by product offering, not user intent
+### a.
+Navigation is organized by product offering, not user intent

-The Connectors section splits into artifact categories rather than tasks.
-A user who wants to connect Gmail and a user who wants to ship an MCP server need almost nothing in common, but both land in the same undifferentiated tree.
+The Connectors section splits into product categories rather than tasks.
+A user who wants to connect Gmail and a user who wants to ship an MCP server both land in the same undifferentiated navigation tree.

-**Why it matters:** users can't tell which branch is theirs, so they browse instead of navigating.
+**Why it matters:** users can't tell which branch is theirs, so they browse or use Search instead of navigating.

-**Fix:** restructure around use versus build, with a shared reference layer.
-Proposed tree in Question 3.
+**Fix:** restructure around _use_ versus _build_, with a shared reference layer.
+Proposed information architecture tree towards the end of this page.

-### The same page appears under two categories

-On the Connectors overview, "Types of connectors" and "Ways to connect" both link to `/custom/remote-mcp`, under two different labels.
-Desktop extensions has the same problem.

-**Why it matters:** the two axes are not mutually exclusive, which means the categories are not doing the work categories are supposed to do.

-**Fix:** merge both sections into one decision table with one row per option.

-### "What should I build: MCP, plugin, or both?" is buried
+### b.
+"What should I build: MCP, plugin, or both?" is buried

-This page answers the question a user has *before* they know which primitive they need.
-It currently sits three levels deep inside Building connectors.
+This page answers the question a user has before they know which type they need.
+It currently sits inside Building connectors, but third-party connectors section has building-related articles, meaning it's buried below those.

-**Why it matters:** the decision guide is unreachable by the people who need it most.
+**Why it matters:** the decision guide is not visible enough for the people who need it.

 **Fix:** move it to the top of the build path.

-### Article structure is inconsistent across every page type
+### c.
+Article structure is inconsistent across every page type

-There is no fixed shape for a task page or a context page, so no two are alike.
+There's no template for a task page or a context page, so they're all structured differently.

-**Why it matters:** beyond user friction, inconsistent structure defeats retrieval.
+**Why it matters:** beyond user friction, inconsistent structure negatively impacts AEO (agentic engine optimization).
 Predictable headings mean predictable chunk boundaries, so a question about limits returns a limits section rather than a paragraph from the middle of a build guide.
-This is the AEO argument, and it is also what makes conformance checkable.

-**Fix:** fixed templates per article type, enforced through Mintlify custom templates.
+**Fix:** fixed templates per article type, enforced through Mintlify custom templates, such as:

 *Task and how-to articles:*
 1. Prerequisites (if applicable)